-Let's say they were honest to you about something they did.
-Your reaction to that could pave the way for them being transparent in the future, even though it's still their choice to lie.
+Let’s say they were honest to you about something they did.
+Your reaction to that could pave the way for them to be transparent in the future, even though it’s still their choice to lie.

 We could go deep on the topic of why men feel like failures on a daily basis, but I’m just going to scratch the surface here.